-This is a simple recipe for a low sugar fig jam.
-It’s very simple to put together this deliciousness with just a few ingredients.
+This is a simple recipe for a low-sugar fig jam.
+It’s very simple to put it together with just a few ingredients.
 It’s a great jam to can and it’s a great jam to use in baked goods or simply on toast.
-Let’s make low sugar fig jam!

 Low Sugar Fig Jam Recipe…

 In fact, even before I came to the US, when I lived in Israel, I’d never tried fig jam… Then I got married and my now ex-mother-in-law had several huge fig trees on her property (you can see them in my post on pruning fruit trees).
 There are just so many figs you can eat fresh so with the rest she made fig jam.
 Oh my… It was love at first taste.

 It’s a very close call between mulberry jam and fig jam but I think that I can say that fig jam is, hands down, my favorite fruit jam.
 Since she showed me how to make it, I make it every chance that I get.
 I don’t have my own fig tree yet, unfortunately… I tried planting a tree a couple of times now and they just didn’t make it through the winter here in central NC.

 I know that I can for sure grow a fig tree but it seems like I’ll have to be better prepared to protect it over the winter the next time that I plant one.
 I’m gonna keep trying but for now, I get my figs at the farmer’s market during the season or I make sure to visit Israel during fig season so I can make jam and bring it with me to the US.
 I might be the only person on earth to time their travel according to fig season but so be it!
 Once you make this low-sugar fig jam and try it, you might start doing the same.

 We are only going to use four ingredients in this fig jam recipe…

 - Figs – start with four pounds of figs. It doesn’t matter what kind of figs, just make sure that they are ripe.